Embm5/CRMWorldUniversity/README.md

 if you have already performed the previous steps, you can initialize the project by running `npm start` located in the project's main folder. then you can view the project with any browser by visiting http://localhost:4200/

+# Construction details
+The system follows a three-tier architecture (frontend, backend, database).

+- Frontend: A web application that directly interacts with users (students, admin, staff and teacher).
+- Backend: A REST API that processes requests and manages business logic.
+- Database: A relational database to store information about students, admin, staff and teacher.

 # Contributors